 - Not applying far enough in advance before going out into the sun.

 “You should apply sunscreen about 30 minutes prior to sun exposure so it has time to take effect,” Khan said.
 “In any setting, it’s a good rule to reapply every 90 minutes to two hours, though you’ll need to reapply more frequently if you sweat or have been in the water.”

 Khan also recommends staying out of direct sunlight between 10 a.m. and 4 p.m.
 If you’re on the beach, make sure you are applying and reapplying an adequate amount of sunscreen.
 And cloudy days don’t negate the rays; you should still follow the same sunscreen application guidelines.

 It is recommended to use 1 to 2 ounces (enough to fill a shot glass) of sunscreen to cover the body.

 “Sunglasses protect your eyes from ultraviolet radiation, which can lead to cataracts,” Khan said.
-“Just as important, sunglasses protect the skin around your eyes, your eyelids, from sun damage.
-These areas are often missed in sunscreen application.”
+“Just as important, sunglasses protect the skin around your eyes, your eyelids, from sun damage.”

 Khan suggested getting quality sunglasses that offer UV protection in the lenses.

 “People also forget to protect their lips,” Khan said.
 “Your lips are just as vital to protect as anywhere else on the body.”
 Many lip-balm brands offer products with SPF.
 Choose one with an SPF of 30 or higher.
 Other areas on the body Khan said are commonly missed are the hands, feet and ears.

 Many sunscreens have expiration dates on them.
 Khan suggests purchasing new sunscreen at the beginning of each season, as components in the sunscreen lose their effectiveness over time.